ColonialDagger/ddt-extended/README.md

+# !
+WARNING !

+This is only a proof of concept of GPU accelerated health estimation.
+Significant portions of the code are AI generated, and need to be heavily reviewed.

+Problems include:

+* Refusal to run after compiling with Nuitka

+---

 # DDT Extended

 Destiny Damage Tracker Extended is a damage scanner utility for Destiny 2.
 DDT-ext tracks the health of a boss via the health bar, allowing for more accurate health readings.